Skip to Content

 Aneurysm repair may be the right choice for you if you're healthy enough for surgery and:

-• The aneurysm is 50% larger than the rest of the artery.
+• The aneurysm is 50 percent larger than the rest of your artery.

 • The aneurysm is more than five centimeters (about two inches).

-• You have a connective tissue disorder (Marfan syndrome, Loey-Dietz syndrome, Ehlers-Danlos).
+• You have a connective tissue disorder, such as Marfan syndrome, Loey-Dietz syndrome, or Ehlers-Danlos syndrome.

 • Your aneurysm is growing quickly.